BuildOnViction/docs/docs/wp-and-research/privacy.md

     transaction senders and transaction amounts in a transaction.
     * Bulletproofs: Zero-knowledge proofs that allow to prove an encrypted number is within a range without revealing the number itself.
-    Bulletproofs are used in Fanxipang transactions to prove that a transaction amount in a private transaction is positive in order to prevent from double spending.
+    Bulletproofs are used in TomoP transactions to prove that a transaction amount in a private transaction is positive in order to prevent from double spending.

 * TomoZ: TomoZ is the first decentralized gasless transaction protocol on TomoChain.
-Fanxipang relies on TomoZ to create a transaction fee vault for private transactions.
+TomoP relies on TomoZ to create a transaction fee vault for private transactions.
 This fee vault is stored in [TomoIssuer](http://issuer.tomochain.com/) contract on TomoChain to pay the network fee while the actual private transaction fee is paid internally in the private transaction.